Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/photomone-antsassins.md

 I thought: _what if we reverse that?_ You start with a paper filled with abstract or random shapes.
 The computer generates that for you.
 Then it's your job to _describe_ those shapes, or _guess_ which ones belong to your team.

 Iterating on the idea, it turned into something akin the popular board game "Codenames".
 Where that game uses _names_ (as the title suggests), mine is purely _visual_ with random shapes.

-Visit my blog to read [the developer diary](https://pandaqi.com/blog/boardgames/photomone-antsassins) explaining how I designed this game.

 ## What's special?